microsoft/onnxruntime/docs/get-started/with-csharp.md

             // Create an InferenceSession from the Model Path. var session = new InferenceSession(modelPath);

             // Run session and send input data in to get inference output.
-The run is returned as an object but it is a list.
 Call ToList then get the Last item.
 Then use the AsEnumerable extension method to return the Value result as an Enumerable of NamedOnnxValue. var output = session.Run(input).ToList().Last().AsEnumerable<NamedOnnxValue>();

             // From the Enumerable output create the inferenceResult by getting the First value and using the AsDictionary extension method of the NamedOnnxValue.